Burton Craige Distinguished Professor and Director of the Center for Banking and Finance

 Broome became a member of the Georgia bar in 1982 and practiced until 1984 in the banking area with the Atlanta firm of King & Spalding.
 In 1984, she joined the UNC-Chapel Hill faculty and is a member of the North Carolina bar.
 Her teaching interests include commercial law and banking law.

 Broome was the recipient of the McCall Award for Teaching Excellence in 1986, 1992, 1995, and 1998.
 In 2009, she was inducted into the newly-created McCall Master Teachers' Society for Teaching Excellence.
+Broome was honored with the law school's Outstanding Service Award in 2010 and received the Law Alumni Association in 2019 the S. Elizabeth Gibson Award for Faculty Excellence.
 From 1993 to 1995, Broome served as the law school's associate dean for academic affairs.
 She is a member of the American Law Institute, the American College of Commercial Finance Lawyers, and the North Carolina International Women's Forum.
 Since July 1, 2010, Broome has served as the University's Faculty Athletics Representative to the Atlantic Coast Conference and the NCAA.

 Broome is a native of Champaign, Illinois.
 She majored in finance at the University of Illinois and obtained her J.D. from Harvard Law School, where she served as an editor of the Harvard Law Review.
 Upon graduation from law school, she clerked for Judge Alvin B. Rubin of the United States Court of Appeals for the Fifth Circuit in Baton Rouge, Louisiana.

 Conrad Bortz is a graduate of The University of Akron.
-He helps the Center with its annual report, budgeting, financial management, program and project planning, website content management, and the Center's and DDI's social media presence.
-Bortz is active with jiu-jitsu, cycling, kayaking, graphic arts, motorcycles, dog training, and various local not-for-profit organizations.
+He works with the Center on the annual report, budgeting, financial management, program and project planning, website content management, and the Center's and DDI's social media presence.
+Mr. Bortz is active with jiu-jitsu, cycling, kayaking, graphic arts, motorcycles, dog training, and various local not-for-profit organizations.